harioggu/HelloFi_Internship_Task_Submission/README.md

-# 🚀 ReCommerce - Mobile Device Marketplace
+#  ReCommerce - Mobile Device Marketplace

-ReCommerce is a full-stack web app for buying and selling mobile devices.
-It offers a secure, user-friendly platform to manage device listings, browse devices, and handle transactions seamlessly.
+I have built a simple recommerce website that evaluates devices.
+Initially, users can only see the list of mobile devices, and once they log in, they can get the exact value of a device based on the conditions they select.

 ---

-## 🌟 Features
+##  Features

 ### User Features
 - Secure user authentication with JWT